CSBSJU/CSCI-239/README.md

 **Non-software content:** All of the non-software content in this repository is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise marked.

-**Software:** All of the source code contained in this repository is licensed under the [MIT license](https://opensource.org/licenses/MIT) unless otherwise marked.
+**Software:** All of the software and any associated source code contained in this repository is licensed under the [MIT license](https://opensource.org/licenses/MIT) unless otherwise marked.

 # CSCI 239
 Course materials for CSCI 239